AzureAD/AzureADAssessment/README.md

 ```

 ### Unable to sign in with device code flow
-If you are using PowerShell Core (ie PowerShell 6 or 7) and your tenant has a conditional access policy that requires a Compliant or Hybrid Azure AD Joined device, you will not be able to sign in.
+If you are using PowerShell Core (ie PowerShell 6 or 7) and your tenant has a conditional access policy that requires a Compliant or Hybrid Azure AD Joined device, you may not be able to sign in.

 To work around this issue use Windows PowerShell (instead of PowerShell 6 or 7).
 To launch Windows PowerShell go to **Start > Windows PowerShell**